 Another super fun and unique feature of this cenote is how you get in.
 It’s also often called the temple of doom cenote.

-At the top of the cenote is one large and two small holes all about 10 feet (3 meters) above the water making them perfect for jumping.
+At the top of the cenote are one large and two small holes, all about 10 feet (3 meters) above the water, making them perfect for jumping.
 The water below is plenty deep enough for diving, jumping, or a really good cannonball.

-In the depths of the cenote bones of centuries old animals have been found – which gave this cenote its nickname “The Temple of Doom”.
-Along with the bones toward the bottom Mayan pottery has also been found dating back hundreds of years.
+In the depths of the cenote, bones of centuries-old animals have been found – which gave this cenote its nickname “The Temple of Doom.”

 Address: Quintana Roo 109, Tulum, Q.R., Mexico